aspose-zip/Aspose.ZIP-for-.NET/README.md

 # .NET API for Files Compression & Archiving

-[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) class library allows your .NET applications to compress/decompress files and folders without getting into the complexity of coding new compression algorithms or understanding the existing ones.
-Enable your programs to work with a vast range of features, such as, creating archives, saving archives, archive extraction, encrypting/decrypting archives, compressing single or multiple files as well as directory contents.
-It also allows you to apply security to your archived and compressed files and folders via password using ZipCrypto or AES (128, 192, 256) encryption or mixed encryption.
+[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) class library enables your .NET applications to compress and decompress files and folders without the complexity of implementing or understanding compression algorithms.
+Enable your programs to work with a vast range of features, such as creating archives, saving archives, archive extraction, encrypting/decrypting archives, compressing single or multiple files as well as entire directories.
+You can also secure your archived or compressed files and folders with password protection, using ZipCrypto or AES encryption (128-, 192-, or 256-bit), or mixed encryption.

 <p align="center">
 <a title="Download complete Aspose.ZIP for .NET source code" href="https://github.com/aspose-zip/Aspose.Zip-for-.NET/archive/master.zip">